hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 The report does not include estimates of the embedded carbon footprint from manufacturing and distribution of the servers.

+> **Important note**: Carbon footprint information is only available after running a report from the HPE GreenLake Cloud Platform GUI and, be aware, there is currently no API method to generate a report, so this process can only be manual and via the GUI.
+The carbon footprint report, when run, collects data from the last seven days and Compute Ops Management only saves the most recent report.
+As a result, the visualization in Grafana will be limited to seven days prior to the report run date and to get an up-to-date graph, it is necessary to run a new report from the HPE GreenLake GUI.

 #### Panel overview

 ![](/img/2022-10-19-20_06_34-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png)